sedkis/tyk-cicd-demo/README.md

 1. Environment setup

 First, setup your Tyk environments for testing.
 In this demo, we assume 3 environments (dev, staging, prod).

 Then, setup some local Kubernetes clusters where you can deploy ArgoCD, Tyk Operator, and the applications.

 ![Tyk Operator Environment Setup](./images/tyk-operator-setup.jpg)

-Spin up two local clusters:
+For testing, spin up two local clusters:
 ```
 minikube start -p staging
 minikube start -p production